 - 6 Things Your Adopted Kids Need to Know by Age 6

 - 8 Questions for Parents Thinking About Transracial Adoption

 - Helping Your Adoption Child Handle Adoption Microaggressions

 - How to Understand and Cope with Racial Trauma.

 - Thinking About Adopting a Sibling Group?
 Things to Consider First

-There are a number of publications that are taking time this month to reflect on adoption and how it is processed by adoptees, birth families, and adoptive families over the years.
-We encourage you to visit the sites below, as well as other blogs and stories being circulated on social media with the hashtags #FliptheScript and #NationalAdoptionMonth.
+There are a number of publications that are taking time this month to reflect on adoption and how it is processed by adoptees, birth families, and adoptive families.
+We encourage you to visit the sites below and discover more resources by using #AdopteeVoices and #NationalAdoptionMonth on various social platforms.

 Adoptive Families Magazine | This subscription-based website offers high-quality stories and educational webinars focused on adoption and foster care throughout the year and during National Adoption Month.